ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

       and then the infrastructures through client cooperation (see {{sec-throttling-does-not-prevent}}).
 ￼
-￼   RateLimit fields enable sending *on the same connection* different limit values ￼   on each response, depending on the policy scope (eg. per-user, per-custom-key, ..)
+￼   RateLimit fields enable sending *on the same connection* different limit values ￼   on each response, depending on the policy scope (e.g. per-user, per-custom-key, ..)
 ￼
 13. Can intermediaries alter RateLimit fields?